 Therefore, of the almost $210 million owing to secured and unsecured creditors, ‘related party’ creditors amounted to $1.3 million, less than 1 per cent of the total.

-As previously reported in New money laundering laws: Loopholes, lawyers, liquidation and Pallion, the case started around 2013, and at the time, few people would have predicted that it would still be going through the courts more than a decade later, courtesy of Pallion Group.
+As previously reported in New money laundering laws: Loopholes, lawyers, liquidation and Pallion, the case started around 2013 and, at the time, few people would have predicted that it would still be going through the courts more than a decade later.

 In November 2020, the Federal Court overturned the ATO’s previous successful litigation against EBS & Associates.

-Cochineas had successfully appealed and the decision was based on “a question of law from a decision of the Administrative Appeals Tribunal”.
+Cochineas had successfully appealed one part of the case and a second aspect was sent back to the AAT for a rehearing based on “a question of law from a decision of the Administrative Appeals Tribunal”.

-On 31 July 2023, the ATO had another Federal Court victory, granting it the right to appoint Special Purpose Liquidators (SPL).
+However, five months prior to its November loss at the AAT, the ATO had a victory in the Federal Court (31 July 2023) which granted it the right to appoint Special Purpose Liquidators (SPL).

 A SPL is appointed by the Court to carry out a specific function in circumstances where it is desirable that the function is not performed by the acting liquidator.